haiya512/certified-kubernetes-administrator-course/docs/04-Logging-and-Monitoring/03-Practice-Test-Monitor-Cluster-Components.md

   ```
   </details>

-- Run the 'kubectl top node' command and wait for a valid output.
+- Run the `kubectl top node` command and wait for a valid output.

   <details>